Analytic Torsion on Manifolds with Edges

 Thus $T$ and $\eta$ are the defining functions for $\td$ in these latter two coordinate systems, while $\wt{x}$ is a defining function for $\ff$ in the first of these projective coordinate systems.
 Away from $\td$, it is sufficient to use the projective coordinate systems from the intermediate space.

 There is a canonical blow-down map

 which can be written explicitly in any of the local coordinate systems above.
-It is pertinent that the restriction of $\beta$ to $\td$ is a fibration, with each fibre $\beta^{-1}( (0,w,w) )$ a closed `parabolic' hemisphere $S^n_+$ and base the lifted diagonal of $(\wt{M})^2$, which is diffeomorphic to a copy of $\wt{M}$.
-Similarly, the restriction of $\beta$ to $\ff$ is a fibration over the diagonal of $\del \wt{M}$ with fibre equal to the product of a `parabolic' quarter-sphere and the fibre of $\wt{M}$, i.e.\ $S^{n+1}_{++} \times F$.
+It is pertinent that the restriction of $\beta$ to $\td$ is a fibration, with each fibre $\beta^{-1}( (0,\w,\w) )$ a closed `parabolic' hemisphere $S^m_+$ and base the lifted diagonal of $(\wt{M})^2$, which is diffeomorphic to a copy of $\wt{M}$.
+Similarly, the restriction of $\beta$ to $\ff$ is a fibration over the diagonal of $\del \wt{M} \times \del \wt{M}$ with fibre equal to a `parabolic' quarter-sphere $S^{m+1}_{++}$.